Dre Campbell Farm

 13. Neem Oil

-Neem oil can also repel adult cabbage moths and other cabbage pests.
-Besides, it makes a great organic pesticide for cabbage worms.
+Neem oil can also repel adult cabbage moths and other brassica-feeding insects.

-To use, dilute two tablespoons of organic neem oil and one teaspoon of organic liquid soap in a gallon of water.
+To use, mix 2 tablespoons of organic neem oil with 1 teaspoon of organic liquid soap in 1 gallon of water.

 14. Trichogramma brassicae